 If you type a pathname and the folder does not already exist, the restore process creates the folder.

-- NOTE: When you restore to a different location, Avamar restores only the contents of the folder.
-Avamar does not restore the original parent folder. - c.
-Click NEXT.
+NOTE: When you restore to a different location, Avamar restores only the contents of the folder.
+Avamar does not restore the original parent folder.

 The More Options pane is displayed.